5 Things You Should Never Do When Your Child Fails in Exams

 Holding his report card, Ravi stood outside his house trying to figure out what his mother would be doing.
 He then tried to tiptoe into the house and go to his room.
 However, his mother spotted him and called out to him.
 She took the report card and started going through it.
 The poor marks that Ravi had scored made his mother very angry.
 She crumpled the report card and slapped Ravi hard.

-When a child fails in exams, along with the child, parents also feel extremely upset and sad.
+When a child fails in exams, along with the child, the parents also feel extremely upset and sad.
 In this state of emotional turmoil, without considering the reasons for failure, which may not necessarily be due to the child’s lackadaisical attitude, parents sometimes resort to actions that may be wrong, just as Ravi's mother did.

 Let’s look at five things you should never do after your child has failed in the exams.